DaveCaulfield/maths-tables/README.md

-A Maths tables site buit for my daughter -  built with basic javascript.
+A Maths tables site built for my daughter -  built with basic javascript.

 note, this is not a mobile responsive site